meks77/metrics/doc/Demo.md

 For each test the docker container is started and after the test it is stopped.
 That takes a lot of time, but on the other hand it was less complex to implement the tests, because the metrics are reset.

 It is expected that the docker host is available localy but with port 2375.
 That is done to enable Windows Home clients, to run Docker in a VM and forward the Port to the docker VM.
+Therfore you have to set the environment variable DOCKER_HOST to tcp://localhost:2375

 For the Test a lot of Ports need to be forwarded to the Docker VM.
 To this easily just execute the following scripts in a Powershell on Windows: